sreekarsr/Notes/Electronics/NodeMCU/README.md

 ## Tutorials
 - [ElectronicWings](http://www.electronicwings.com/nodemcu/basics)
  <br>  A good start covering the basics of using NodeMCU, with descriptions for peripherals.
-However, certain code snippets are against the _event-driven_ approach that is required to program in when using NodeMCU.
+However, do not rely on its details only and use the official documentation for reference, with respect to firmware-building and uploading, as well as code.
+Certain code snippets are against the _event-driven_ approach that is required to program in when using NodeMCU.

 ## Tools
 - [NodeMCU Build](https://nodemcu-build.com/) : A cloud-based service to build the NodeMCU Firmware.